 This curve corresponds closely to figure 8.3 representing the recovery of i after ionization has occurred in the gap.
-This suggests that the observed 'recovery' of i may be regarded as the 20 recovery of the feedback loop controlling the instabilities of i.
+This suggests that the observed 'recovery' of i may be regarded as the recovery of the feedback loop controlling the instabilities of i.
 It would therefore appear that this again is a necessary consequence of the positive feedback hypothesis.
-Thus if there is some feedback mechanism containing a long time constant (of the order of minutes), and this appears to be necessary for an explanation of the instabilities of i, the observed variations in i described in figures 8.1, 8.2 and 8.3 are a necessary consequence.

-8.5 Conclusions The experimental fact that all the long time constant phenomena have time constants of the same order, suggests a common mechanism.
+Thus if there is some feedback mechanism containing a long time constant (of the order of minutes), and this appears to be necessary for an explanation of the instabilities of i, the observed variations in i described in figures 8.1, $\frac{2}{20}$ 8.5 Conclusions The experimental fact that all the long time constant phenomena have time constants of the same order, suggests a common mechanism.
 The preceeding two sections show that, in principle, all these phenomena can be explained in terms of a single equivalent circuit with a positive feedback loop containing a time constant of a few minutes.
-In the next chapter_a detailed argument is presented for considering the charging of insulating films over the electrode surfaces as the most likely mechanism by which this feedback is effected.
+In the next chapter a detailed argument is presented for considering the charging of insulating films over the electrode surfaces as the most likely mechanism by which this feedback is effected.
 There the loop time constant is seen to be the relaxation time of the film which is shown to control the time scale of each of these long time constant phenomena.
 Further it will be seen that if $\beta = 0$, i.e. in the absence of feedback or in the absence of this film, none of these effects occur.
 Thus on this hypothesis, if one of these effects occur all are to be expected and if one is absent all the others may be expected to be absent.
 This is broadly true experimentally.
-In particular, if the initial rise of i is not observed, the instabilities of i are likewise absent.
-However it is likely that the film is never completely absent, i.e. β may be small but never zero, so that certain effects may be observed, at small amplitude, even if the i to its usual extent.
-Hence in certain cases a slight rise of i after ionization is observed even in the apparent absence of the initial i rise and the instabilities of i 20 may vary widely from experiment to experiment, with corresponding variation in long time constant effects.
+In particular, if the initial rise of i is not observed, the instabilities of i are likego is not observed, the film is never completely absent.
+However it is likely that the film is never completely absent, i.e. β may be small but never zero, so that certain effects may be observed, at small amplitude, even if the i rise was not evident to its usual extent.
+Hence in certain cases a slight rise of i 20 after ionization is observed even in the apparent absence of the initial i rise and the instabilities of i.
+It may thus be concluded that β may vary widely from experiment to experiment, with corresponding variation in long time constant effects.
 In the following chapter it is shown that these variations in β correspond to variations in film thickness.
 It is important to point out that the circuit of figure 8.7 is not necessarily a rigorous equivalent circuit for the gap.
 Thus this analogue must not be pushed too far.
 Nevertheless, this circuit serves to illustrate the basic principles involved and to link the various observed effects by a single hypothesis of positive feedback.